 - Intellectual Property policy and administration, to ensure Ireland delivers a world class IP management service.
 This mandate includes the Patents Office in Kilkenny

 - Leading at EU level for all Departments on research and innovation including Horizon 2020/FP 9.

 Assistant Secretary: Declan Hughes

-The overall goal of the Indigenous Enterprise Development Division is to work with relevant stakeholders to ensure that appropriate supports are in place to promote and develop entrepreneurship, to help businesses to start, scale and export, and to advocate across the wider system for a supportive business environment (e.g. tax policy, skills availability; etc.)
+The overall goal of the Indigenous Enterprise, Digital and Finance Division is to work with relevant stakeholders to ensure that appropriate supports are in place to promote and develop entrepreneurship, to help businesses to start, scale and export, and to advocate across the wider system for a supportive business environment (e.g. tax policy, skills availability; etc.)

 The Division operates a suite of policies and supports designed to assist and facilitate businesses at all stages of development and growth, from nascent and early stage entrepreneurs to companies of scale trading internationally.

 This includes direct interventions such as the provision of Microfinance and Loan Guarantees, as well as working with the Division’s Agencies (Enterprise Ireland, the Local Enterprise Offices, and the National Standards Authority of Ireland) to ensure their supports are relevant and aligned to the evolving needs of business.